 Jump to:Page Content

-Admissions decisions are based on the strength of the candidate’s academic record, test scores, recommendations, and a demonstrated ability and motivation to pursue research.
-Solid quantitative skills are a critical part of successful applications.
-Applicants come from diverse backgrounds and experiences.
-All have strong academic records, clear interests in research, and promise for a distinguished career.
+The Admissions Committee admits students based on the strength of their academic records, test scores, letters of recommendations, and demonstrated ability and motivation to pursue research.
+Strong quantitative skills are an important part of a successful application as well.
+Applicants come from a wide spectrum of backgrounds and experience, but all show interest in research and promise for distinguished careers.

 The PhD in Political Economy and Government application process is managed by the Graduate School of Arts and Sciences Office of Admissions.
 Applicants must send all admissions materials to the GSAS Office of Admissions, not to Harvard Kennedy School.
 Please visit the GSAS website to learn more about the application process, important deadlines, and how to submit your application online.

 While preparing their statement of purpose, applicants will need to specify their academic track – either economics or political science – that they will focus on while in the program.
 There is no need for them to have an HKS faculty advisor before submitting their application; students will be assigned to an advisor once they are admitted to the program.

 In order for students to be adequately prepared for the rigor of the PhD in Political Economy and Government program, they are required to have completed and excelled in the following before enrolling: